matt001k/polyglot/README.md

 add_subdirectory(${path/to/polyglot/firmware})
 ```

-An executable must be added for the bootloader.
+An executable must be added for the bootloader to the project.
-Then including the path to the `polyglot.cmake` file.
+Then include the path to the `polyglot.cmake` file.
-A function `setup_polyglot` is required with the following variables are needed:
+A function `setup_polyglot` is required with the following variables:

-- Path to the ECDH key used for signing the application
+- Path to directory with the ECDH public and private PEM key files used for signing the bootloader
 - Executable name of the bootloader

 Lastly the subdirectory must be added for polyglot to build the library.